euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 that actual compression of the data blocks.
-As such, one can think of Blosc as a way to parallelize existing codecs, and in fact, at the time of writing there exists a proof-of-concept implementation in the Blosc Git repository which leverages the well known Snappy codec [Snappy] into the Blosc framework.
+As such, one can think of Blosc as a way to parallelize existing codecs, and in fact, at the time of writing there exists a proof-of-concept implementation in the Blosc Git repository which integrates the well known Snappy codec [Snappy]_ into the Blosc framework.

 The initial motivation for Blosc was to use in-memory compression to mitigate the effects of the memory hierarchy therefore approach problem of the  starving